 Improve mental status

 Some of the exercise benefits from swimming and water exercise can improve brain function and cognition, with better blood flow and increased oxygenation.
-More importantly though, swimming is often a social activity, in which one can have fun with others, which can stave off depression and loneliness.
+More importantly, the benefits of swimming for seniors is often a social activity, in which one can have fun with others, which can stave off depression and loneliness.
 Swimming is also a good activity for seniors and youngsters to perform together and finally, swimming is just plain fun which can keep the senior “young at heart.”